vrahulrvce/insurance_management_platform/README.md

 This allows for downloading of all the dependencies which is required to run the porject

-All the classes shuch as client , policies , claim are present in
+All the classes such as client , policies , claim are present in
 ```
-java.com.example.demo
+src/main/java.com.example.demo
 ```
 Once opened run the foloowing class
 ```